top of page

 Since March 2023

-Investigating how college advisers in public schools navigate their professional roles and experience their school communities with semi-structured interviews and a nationwide survey.
+Investigating the short-term service role of college advising in public schools with semi-structured interviews and a nationwide survey.

 Breaking the Mirror of Linear Sociocultural Discourses